 Furthermore, the founder of Moz, Rand Fishkin, publishes a video on the channel every Friday, called Whiteboard Friday, where he explains and demystifies marketing concepts and reveals actionable SEO and marketing tips.

-With close to 50,000 subscribers, Moz is one of the most popular SEO channels on the platform.
+With over 82,000 subscribers, Moz is one of the most popular SEO channels on the platform.

 My 3 Favorite Moz Videos